wlav/cppyy/doc/source/cuda.rst

 as cuBLAS, if installed.

-Each version of CUDA requires specific versions of Clang and the system compiler (e.g. gcc) for proper functioning.
+Each version of CUDA requires specific versions of Clang and the system compiler (e.g. gcc) for proper functioning; it's therefore best to build the backend (``cppyy-cling``) from source for the specific combination of interest.
-Since Cling as used by ``cppyy`` is still running Clang9 (work on the port to Clang13 is on-going) and since CUDA has changed the APIs for launching kernels in v11, the latest supported version of CUDA is v10.2.
+The 3.x series of cppyy uses Clang13, the 2.x series Clang9, and this may limit the CUDA versions supported (especially since CUDA has changed the APIs for launching kernels in v11).
-This is also the default for the binary distribution; use of a different version of CUDA (older than v10.2) will work but does require rebuilding ``cppyy-cling`` from source.

 There are three environment variables to control Cling's handling of CUDA: